About EMPAC

 Our approach

-EMPAC focuses on cross border shared policing issues and networks with academic researchers wherever they may be to help connect the best data, insight and innovation to support policing capability.
+EMPAC focuses on real-world policing issues and networks with academic researchers wherever they may be to help connect the best data, insight and innovation to support policing capability.
 We work together to co-problematise and co-produce high impact research for professional policing practice.

 We also have our own specialist expertise to deliver research products and can also support and advise local forces on research and innovation opportunities.